Amasaabu/contacts-app/readme.md

   npm run start
 ```

+This will run the application on port 3000 by default
 ## Deployment

 Since this is a single and simple application, I suggest running the application in an AWS EC2 instance.
 Also setting up a deployment pipeline using github ations to automate the deployment of the application to the EC2 instance (t2.micro running Ubuntu)